 Up until now, AI integration in File Explorer has been quite limited.
 You can only access four AI Actions, and that too for just images.
 For example, if you can click on an image in File Explorer, you’ll see a new “AI Actions” option, which shows shortcuts to features like blur background in Photos or remove background using Paint.

-AI Actions only redirect you to AI features in native apps, and now it’ll also help you summarize documents by redirecting you to Microsoft 365.
+AI Actions only redirect you to AI features in native apps.
+Now, it’ll also help you summarize documents by redirecting you to Microsoft 365.
 This is one of the changes that will begin rolling out on Windows 11 in the next several weeks, but the most interesting update is File Explorer integration with AI apps.

 AI apps on Windows 11 can now use File Explorer

-When you choose to upload files to Claude or Manus from File Explorer, your files won’t be uploaded to the cloud.
-Instead, File Explorer will be connected, and these AI agents will fetch the content directly.
+When AI uses File Explorer to access your files or folders, your files won’t be uploaded to the cloud.
+Instead, Claude, Manus or other AI apps will fetch the content directly.

-Microsoft insists it’s actually a good change because File Explorer shares personal files or folders without uploading them to the cloud, and you also don’t have to switch apps.
+Microsoft insists that it’s actually a good change because File Explorer is only sharing the content, not uploading the file itself.
+You also don’t have to switch apps.
 For example, if you’re in the middle of a conversation with Claude, you can ask Claude to use files in your Documents folder.

 “I want to build a professional-looking real estate website using photos on my device.
 Manus locates a File Explorer Connector and asks for consent to access these files.
 You can see I’m not stating any file names yet,” Microsoft officials explained.
 “Manus picks the right files.
 Manus can then forward these files to its own computer with Windows 365 for agents to build a website and publish it fast.”